 Supervision: P-CAP students are supervised by attorneys at UnCommon Law.

-Time Commitment: A 14-18 month commitment is necessary to ensure proper preparation and zealous representation at your client’s hearing.
-Students who join P-CAP in Fall 2023 can expect to have a hearing between October 2024-May of 2025.
-The time commitment per semester is about 45-50 hours with variation depending on client needs though the first semester P-CAP students are awaiting security clearance and students should expect a ~25 hour pro bono commitment.
-We hold mandatory trainings over lunch, typically every other week.
+A 14-18 month commitment is necessary to ensure proper preparation and zealous representation at your client’s hearing.
+Students who join P-CAP in Fall 2024 can expect to have a hearing between October 2025-May 2026.
+The time commitment per semester is about 45-50 hours with variation depending on client needs.

-Other requirements include: (1) obtaining gate clearance to enter prison for monthly client visits; (2) the ability to work with one or more partners; (3) the ability to work empathetically and professionally with incarcerated individuals serving life sentences; (4) attending mandatory trainings, part of which includes observing a parole hearing; and (5) possibly missing class to visit your client once a month.
+Other requirements include: (1) obtaining gate clearance to enter prison for monthly client visits; (2) the ability to work with one or more partners; (3) the ability to work empathetically and professionally with incarcerated individuals serving life sentences; (4) attending mandatory trainings, part of which includes observing a parole hearing; (5) driving to prisons between 45 minutes and 2.5 hours from the Berkeley campus; and (6) possibly missing class to visit your client once a month.

 The programs and activities that P-CAP will run this year will be extensive.
 We will have 4-6 trainings for new and returning P-CAP members, where they will learn about the various aspects of the parole process, from the governing law to the ethical rules they must follow as burgeoning legal advocates.
 We will also have monthly lunch meetings with P-CAP members to discuss and reflect on their cases and client visits; some of these meetings will be attended by a supervising attorney.
 We may also hold community-wide events with the goal of illuminating the injustices of the parole process and highlighting the experiences of former P-CAP clients.